-The role of the Internal Audit function is defined in the ALPI's Internal Audit Charter, which is reviewed and approved annually by the ALPI Audit Committee.
-The Charter sets out the purpose, activities, scope and responsibilities of the function and the arrangements for the management of the function, including ensuring its independence from first and second-line management.
+The role of the Internal Audit function is defined in ALPI's Internal Audit Charter, which is reviewed and approved annually by the ALPI Audit Committee.
+The Charter sets out the mandate of Internal Audit including it's purpose, activities, scope and responsibilities within ALPI and the arrangements for the management of the function, including ensuring its independence from 1st and 2nd-line Management of the Group.